MicrosoftDocs/xamarin-docs/docs/android/platform/kitkat.md

-An HCE Service also needs to be registered with the application's manifest, and decorated with the proper permissons, intent filter, and metadata.
+An HCE Service also needs to be registered with the application's manifest, and decorated with the proper permissions, intent filter, and metadata.
 The following code is an example of a `HostApduService` registered with the Android Manifest using the `Service` attribute (for more information on attributes, refer to the Xamarin